cmphilpot/Buddy-Base-contact-manager/README.md

 exclusively with the User Interface and 3) keep the Controller for binding and handling the events and setting the whole thing into motion.

-Although they may never read this, I would like to thank the previous LS students whose code I was able to learn from immensely:
-Erik, Wayne, Shane, Jason.

-Thank you, again.

-Respectfully,
-Chase